svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 there was the three continuations `FUNCTION`, `FUNCTION_APP` and `ARG_LIST` that are now replaced by just `APPLICATION` and `APPLICATION_ARGS`.
-There was also one continuation function that was nolonger used at all and could be dropped.
+There was also one continuation function that was no longer used at all and could be dropped.

 ```
 #define DONE              1